AlexandrosPlessias/VehicleInsuranceCompanyDB/README.md

 # VehicleInsuranceCompanyDB
-Creating a database management system for a vehicle insurance company
+* Creating a database management system for a vehicle insurance company and answer to "Description of DB & queries.pdf " queries.